MagnusThor/demolishedPlayer/readme.md

 Just include demolishedPlayer (Player.jss), create a canvas element, add a shader and execute.

-    DP.I(canvas,w,h,vs,fs,textures,audio);
+    DP.I(canvas,w,h,vs,fs,textures,callBack);

 Or just have a look at the example.ts ( .js ) file in the repo.

-Where *canvas* is the target element. w & h is the resolution passed to the shader ( uniform ), *vs* is the vertexShader and *fs* is your fragmentShader. *textures* is an object of containg name and data for textures to be used, see ( textures below). *audio* is your prefered audio playback/format, where audio.play() is called upon start automaticly depending of used format.
+Where *canvas* is the target element. w & h is the resolution passed to the shader ( uniform ), *vs* is the vertexShader and *fs* is your fragmentShader. *textures* is an object of containg name and data for textures to be used, see ( textures below). *callback* is called when player is setup and started.

 ## Textures